MicrosoftDocs/fabric-docs/docs/real-time-intelligence/spark-connector.md

 ## 1- Create a KQL database

-1. Open the experience switcher on the bottom of the navigation pane and select **Real-Time Analytics**.
+1. Open the experience switcher on the bottom of the navigation pane and select **Real-Time Intelligence**.
 2. Select the **KQL Database** tile.

     :::image type="content" source="media/jupyter-notebook/kql-database-tile.png" alt-text="Screenshot of new KQL database tile in Real-Time Intelligence.":::